slavrd/tfev4-aws-online-install/README.md

   ```
 ### Updating Terraform Enterprise

-The Terraform Enterprise version will pinned to avoid unintentional upgrades when the EC2 instance is recreated.
-When the application needs to be updated ideally the following steps should be followed
+The Terraform Enterprise version will be pinned to avoid unintentional upgrades when the EC2 instance is recreated.
+When the application needs to be updated ideally the following steps should be followed:

 1. Set the `tfe_release_sequence` terraform variable to the release sequence corresponding to the new version.
 2. Apply the terraform configuration.
 This will update the Auto Scaling group launch configuration but will not affect the current EC2 instance running Terraform Enterprise.
 3. Terminate the current EC2 instance running Terraform Enterprise.
 This will make the Auto Scaling group launch a new EC2 instance using the updated launch configuration which will install the new TFE version.

 If Terraform Enterprise is updated out of bounds e.g. via the Replicated Console UI make sure to perform steps 1 and 2.
-That way the Auto Scaling group launch configuration will be updated and any new EC2 instances created by the Auto Scaling group will also install the new Terraform Enterprise version.
+That way the Auto Scaling group launch configuration will also be updated and any new EC2 instances created by the Auto Scaling group will also install the new Terraform Enterprise version.